ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 ## Installing ember-cli-deploy

-First thing is to install ember-cli-deploy proper.
-It's an Ember addon, so you install it just like any other:
+First we must install ember-cli-deploy proper.
+It's an Ember addon, and we install it just like any other addon:

     $ ember install ember-cli-deploy
     version: 1.13.13